-Students on the 2017 UGA Russia Study Abroad Program at the Grand Peterhof Palace
+Students on the 2018 UGA Russia Study Abroad Program.

 UGA Study Abroad in Russia

-Students have an excellent opportunity to earn 9 credit hours (or 11 credit hours for beginners) while studying various aspects of the Russian language and culture and experiencing Russian culture firsthand.
+Students have an excellent opportunity to earn 9 credit hours (or 11 credit hours for beginners) while studying Russian language and culture and experiencing Russian culture firsthand.
 Our academic partners are leading universities in Russia: the Herzen State Pedagogical University in St. Petersburg and Moscow State University.
-Students with various language skill levels are welcome to apply: from beginners who have no previous knowledge of the Russian language to advanced students who have taken elementary or intermediate Russian courses.
+Students of ALL skill levels are welcome to apply: from beginners who have no previous knowledge of the Russian language to advanced students who have taken elementary or intermediate Russian courses.

 All participants enroll in RUSS 3550 Contemporary Issues in Russian Society and Culture.
 This course is taught in English and introduces students to the latest developments in modern Russian society and culture.
 Changes in family life, the relationship between state and society, religion, new trends in cinema and art are among the topics to be discussed.
 This course can be applied towards the requirements for the Russian major or minor, or towards Core Area IV (pending approval) for students not majoring or minoring in Russian.